roxanageambasu/roxanageambasu.github.io/04-teaching.md

   graduate-level research seminnar.
 (New in 2020)

 <div id="msadvising"></div>
-## M.S.
-System-Track Advising
+## M.S. and Undergraduate Advising

-I serve as an M.S. advisor for the systems track.
+I serve as an M.S. and undergraduate advisor.
-I hold office hours for systems-track MS advising on **Thursdays 1:30pm-2pm**.
+I hold office hours on Thursdays 10am-11:30am.
-Please come to the office hour instead of writing emails or requesting appointments.
+Please come to the office hours instead of writing emails with questions.
+Only if the OH cannot work please email me.
-On-demand appointments will only be granted under special circumstances.
+For undergraduates, Prof. Nakul Verma has a very good [FAQ](https://www.cs.columbia.edu/~verma/advising.html) covering what courses are admissible for different tracks and other related topics.
+Being new to undergraduate advising, I myself often refer to his FAQ.
+So I encourage students to first consult this FAQ if they want to clarify some things, as you might get a faster response to basic questions and may help you make decisions that are then easier for me to approve, if approval is needed.

 </p>